-It’s impossible to determine whether or not a marketing campaign is effective unless you measure the results and experiment.
+It’s impossible to determine whether or not a link building service campaign is effective unless you measure the results and experiment.
 Search engine optimization (SEO) has always been somewhat elusive in terms of measurability because Google is highly restrictive about the types of information it’s willing to give to its users.
 Its motivation is to keep marketers focused on giving users a quality online experience instead of clamoring over page rank, and it’s worked well over the past several years.

 Google’s Panda and Penguin updates have made its search engine algorithms even more extraordinarily complex, putting the last nail in the coffin of old-school optimization strategies like keyword stuffing and traditional link building.
 These updates also marked the beginning of a new SEO philosophy: user experience is what matters most.